Linearly Qualified Types: Generic inference for capabilities and uniqueness: Abstract

 \section{Abstract}

-A linear argument must be consumed exactly once in the body of its function.
-A linear type system can verify the correct usage of resources such as file handles and manually managed memory.
-But this verification requires bureaucracy.
+A linear parameter must be consumed exactly once in the body of its function.
+When declaring resources such as file handles and manually managed memory as linear arguments, a linear type system can verify that these resources are used safely.
+However, writing code with explicit linear arguments requires bureaucracy.
 This paper presents \emph{linear constraints}, a front-end feature for linear typing that decreases the bureaucracy of working with linear types.
-Linear constraints are implicit linear arguments that are to be filled in automatically by the compiler.
-Linear constraints are presented as a qualified type system, together with an inference algorithm which extends OutsideIn, \textsc{ghc}'s existing constraint solver algorithm.
+Linear constraints are implicit linear arguments that are filled in automatically by the compiler.
+We present linear constraints as a qualified type system, together with an inference algorithm which extends \textsc{ghc}'s existing constraint solver algorithm.
 Soundness of linear constraints is ensured by the fact that they desugar into Linear Haskell.

+\begin{acks} Jean-Philippe Bernardy is supported by grant \grantnum{clasp}{2014-39} from the \grantsponsor{clasp}{Swedish Research Council}{https://www.vr.se}, which funds the Centre for Linguistic Theory and Studies in Probability (CLASP) in the Department of Philosophy, Linguistics, and Theory of Science at the University of Gothenburg.
+Nicolas Wu is supported by \grantsponsor{EPSRC}{EPSRC}{https://www.ukri.org/councils/epsrc/} Grant \grantnum{EPSRC}{EP/S028129/1}.